 The NAVs of most mutual funds are calculated in Canadian dollars.
 Foreign investments are generally purchased in currencies other than Canadian dollars.
 When foreign investments are purchased in a currency other than Canadian dollars, the value of those foreign investments will be affected by the value of the Canadian dollar relative to the value of the foreign currency.
-If the Canadian dollar rises in value relative to the other currency but the value of the foreign investment otherwise remains constant, the value of the investment in Canadian dollars will have fallen.
+If the Canadian dollar rises in value relative to the other currency but the value of the foreign investment in Canadian dollars will have fallen.
 Similarly, if the value of the Canadian dollar has fallen relative to the foreign currency, the value of the mutual fund's investment will have increased.